yuhattor/aca-deploy/README.md

-# GitHub Action for deploying to Azure Container Instances
+# (Experimental) GitHub Action for deploying to Azure Container App

+> :warning: **NOTE**: This repository has just been created and is not guaranteed to work.
+It also contains some sample code inside.
+Therefore, it has not yet been published to the marketplace.
+Please do not use this one in a production environment.
+Contributions are welcome.

-[GitHub Actions](https://help.github.com/en/articles/about-github-actions) gives you the flexibility to build an automated software development lifecycle workflow.
+[GitHub Actions](https://help.github.com/en/articles/about-github-actions) provides the flexibility to build automated workflows for the software development lifecycle.

-You can automate your workflows to deploy to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/) using GitHub Actions.
+GitHub Actions can be used to automate the workflow of deploying to [Azure Container App](https://azure.microsoft.com/en-us/services/container-apps/).

-Get started today with a [free Azure account](https://azure.com/free/open-source)!
+Let's get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains [GitHub Action for Deploying to Azure Container Instances](/action.yml) to deploy to Azure Container Instances.
+This repository contains to deploy to Azure Container App.
 It supports deploying your container image to an Azure Container Instance.

+This repository contains the [GitHub Action for Deploying to Azure Container App](./action.yml).

-The definition of this GitHub Action is in [action.yml](/action.yml).
+The definition of this GitHub Action is in [action.yml](./action.yml).

 # End-to-End Sample Workflows